WitoDelnat/keat/README.md

 ### Enable features for particular users

-Enabling features for particular users allows you to use trunk-based development, testing in production and preview releases for your adventurous users.
+Enabling features for particular users allows you to test in production and preview releases to your adventurous users.

 To do this you use the `audience` plugin.
 This plugin takes each `string` of a rule and enables the feature when a matching function responds truthy.